What are eyes?

 Your eyes allow you to see the shapes and colours of the world around you.
 They are sometimes described as your windows to the world.

-Parts of the eye
+Parts of my eye

-- the iris, which is the coloured part
+- the iris, which is the coloured part of your eye

-- the sclera, which is the white part
+- the sclera, which is the white part of your eye

-Others parts you can't see are:
+Other parts of your eye that you can't see are: